Topics Map > Student Engagement > Student/Student

 Topics Map > Student Engagement > Student/Instructor

-Topics Map > Technical Documentation > Piazza
+Topics Map > Instructional Technology > Piazza

 Managing Student Questions with Piazza — Description

 Instructors of large classes may find it difficult to handle large volumes of student questions via email, particularly when several students ask the same questions.
-This may become exacerbated by the lessening of face to face opportunities for questions.
-Piazza is an online question and answer platform, integrated with the Canvas learning management system at UW-Madison that can help address and manage this need.
+This may become exacerbated by the lessening of face-to-face opportunities for questions.
+Piazza is an online question-and-answer platform integrated with the Canvas learning management system at UW-Madison that can help address and manage this need.

 Affordances of Piazza

-- Ask questions anonymously, or with their name,
+- Ask questions anonymously or with their name,

-- Answer one another’s questions,
+- Answer other students' questions,

 - Collaborate on resolving questions,